appris/appris/docs/pub/datafiles.md

 * Reliability score for signal peptides and mitochondrial signal sequences (CRASH):
 	We use a score of 3 or above as a reliable signal peptide, and mitochondrial signal sequences (separated by comma).

+* The number of exons with unusual evolutionary rats (INERTIA): DEPRECATED!!
+	INERTIA uses three alignment methods to generate cross-species alignments, from which SLR (9) identifies exons with unusual evolutionary rates.

 * APPRIS score:
 	Reliability score for the variants based on the scores of methods and a weight for them.